120kg In Lb

 • Mass is a measure of the amount of matter in an object.
 It remains constant regardless of location.
 The kilogram (kg) is the SI unit of mass.

 On Earth, the difference between weight and mass is often negligible for everyday purposes.
-However, in situations involving significant changes in gravitational force (like space travel), the distinction becomes crucial.
+Still, in situations involving significant changes in gravitational force (like space travel), the distinction becomes crucial.
 The conversion from kilograms (mass) to pounds (weight) we performed earlier is an approximation based on standard Earth gravity.

 A Deeper Dive into the History of Measurement Systems